itzbnny/StretchyVal/README.md

 ## Known Limitations

 - Only tested with Valorant.
 Not designed for other games.
-- Requires `SetScreenResolution.exe` to be present alongside the executable
 - Monitor re-enable after uninstall is a manual step (see above)

 ---